 Traditionally, the months of December and January are the time of year when companies take the time to show their appreciation for employees through holiday parties, bonuses or profit-sharing cheques, and gifts.

-As many holiday parties go virtual or are cancelled altogether—whether by choice or not due to the current COVID-19 restrictions—it’s important to show your employees that their continued hard work this year hasn’t gone unnoticed.
+As many organizations are opting out of hosting big holiday parties in favour of smaller get togethers or virtual or hybrid affairs, it’s important to put in extra effort to show your employees that their continued hard work this year hasn’t gone unnoticed.

 In any given year, one important consideration when selecting employee appreciation gifts is budget.

 The ongoing pandemic and resulting financial crisis means that many companies are working within a limited budget, or have no money to spend at all on employee appreciation initiatives.

 If you do have a budget, divide it up equally and spend the same amount on each employee (or consider purchasing the same gift).
 No budget at all?
 No problem.
 Thoughtful holiday cards from your CEO and each employee’s manager or supervisor are a great and sincere way to give a personal gift to each employee and thank them for their hard work over the last year.

 The way to an employee’s heart might just be through their stomach.

 Offer gift cards for meal delivery services, such as Doordash or Skip the Dishes, or local restaurants.
 This is a great way to help support employees who may be struggling with isolation and the stress of preparing home-cooked meals.
 It also helps support local businesses.

 Many restaurants are still struggling to stay afloat, with seated diners having declined.
 According to Fond, “while this decline is necessary for the safety of public health, restaurants need to take drastic measures to stay afloat while they wait to reopen dining rooms.
 Gift cards and takeout orders are how they are staying in business”.